ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Review each slack message request in the **#data** and **#data-lounge** channel
     - [ ] Reply to slack threads by pointing GitLab team member to the appropriate handbook page, visualization or,
     - [ ] Direct GitLab team member to the channel description, which has the link to the Data team project, if the request requires more than 5 minutes of investigative effort from a Data team member.
     - [ ] Ping [Triage Group](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/triage/#enterprise-data-program-triage-instructions) who may know more about the topic.
+(Slack Aliases for the Triage Groups are still under construction)
  * [ ] Review each slack message in the **#data-triage** channel, which will inform the triager of what issues have been opened in the data team project that day.
 Because this channel can sometimes be difficult to keep track of, you **should** also look at [issues with the ~"Needs Triage" label](https://gitlab.com/gitlab-data/analytics/-/issues?label_name%5B%5D=Needs+Triage&scope=all&state=opened), as this label is added every hour to issues that may have been missed.
     - [ ] For each issue opened by a non-Data Team member, label the issue by:
         - [ ] Adding the `Workflow::start (triage)` and `Triage` label